RoadieHQ/marketing-site/content/docs/getting-started/updating-the-ui/index.md

 ![Add tab button](./add-tab-button.png)

 Then select the component to add via the autocomplete and give the tab a display name and click "Create".

+NB: When choosing a name please make sure it starts with something unique.
+(There is currently a [bug in opensource backstage](https://github.com/backstage/backstage/issues/7741) which means that if you create a new component that shares the same initial name as an existing one (i.e. `Api` and `Api Visualiser`), you will not be able to select the new component.)

 ![Add tab dialog](./add-tab-screen.png)